ianawilson/BbQuick/README.md

 - localStorage is an associative array, eg localStorage['foo'] = 'bar'; persists across sessions
 - CSRF in Django is turned off since this simply parses html
 - permissions in our manifest are currently wide open !!
-- should we get rid of the semester on each course? eg 2011Fall
-- do we want to close the extension when an external link is opened?
 - doesn't work for TAs (and probably teachers)
-- need to make an update courses function that won't wipe everything out

 Structure for Course Information Data Structure
 -----------------------------------------------